lolopss/Libft42/README.md

 # Libft42
-All my libft functions, including bonuses
+Ecole42 prooject with all my libft functions, including bonuses

 The goal of this project is to recreate most of basics functions of c, while respecting norm and subject for each function.